cilium/cilium/Documentation/install/upgrade.rst

     the total system memory to be allocated for these maps.
 On a node with 4 GiB of total system memory this ratio corresponds approximately to the defaults used by ``kube-proxy``, see :ref:`bpf_map_limitations` for details.
-A value of 0.0 will disable sizing of the BPF maps based on system memory.
-Any BPF map sizes configured manually using the ``bpf-ct-global-tcp-max``, ``bpf-ct-global-any-max``, ``bpf-nat-global-max`` or
+A value of 0.0 will disable sizing of the eBPF maps based on system memory.
+Any eBPF map sizes configured manually using the ``bpf-ct-global-tcp-max``, ``bpf-ct-global-any-max``, ``bpf-nat-global-max`` or
     ``bpf-neigh-global-max`` options will take precedence over the dynamically